Azure/azure-kusto-labs/kafka-integration/confluent-cloud/README.md

 This lab details usage of self-managed Azure Data Explorer KafkaConnect sink connector with Confluent Cloud on Azure.<br>

+KafkaConnect is an open source Apache Kafka framework for reliably and scalably integration Kafka with other systems with zero code and just configuration.
+Azure Data Explorer has a KafkaConnect sink connector and is the highlight of this lab.

 ## 1. Pictorial overview of the lab

 ![RG](images/E2E.png)